denimandsteel/vdw/events/_posts/2017-05-12-louder_than_ten.md

 dayOfWeek: Sat
 dayOfMonth: May 12
 title: "Louder Than Ten"
 description: "Louder Than Ten trains digital project managers for the design industry.
-Join us for refreshments, shop talk, and help on your project pains.<br> "
+Join us for refreshments, shop talk, and help on your project pains."
 startTime: 1-4
 endTime:
 type: Design Studios